Nastel/tnt4j-streams/README.md

 Also see ['Activity map parser'](#activity-map-parser) and [Generic parser parameters](#generic-parser-parameters).

+#### Kafka Consumer Record parser

+See [Generic parser parameters](#generic-parser-parameters) for general parser configuration.
+This parser does not have any additional configuration properties.

+List of predefined locators for this parser:
+* `topic` - topic this record is received from
+* `partition` - partition from which this record is received
+* `offset` - position of this record in the corresponding Kafka partition
+* `timestamp` - timestamp of this record
+* `timestampType` - timestamp type of this record
+* `checksum` - checksum (CRC32) of the record
+* `serializedKeySize` - size of the serialized, uncompressed key in bytes
+* `serializedValueSize` - size of the serialized, uncompressed value in bytes
+* `key` - record key
+* `value` - record data
+* `headers` - record headers map
+* `leaderEpoch` - record leader epoch

+#### Kafka Producer Record parser

+See [Generic parser parameters](#generic-parser-parameters) for general parser configuration.
+This parser does not have any additional configuration properties.

+List of predefined locators for this parser:
+* `topic` - topic name record is being sent to
+* `partition` - partition identifier to which the record will be sent
+* `timestamp` - record timestamp value
+* `key` - record key
+* `value` - record data
+* `headers` - record headers map

 #### Activity PCF parser

  * `TranslateNumValues` - indicates that parser should translate resolved numeric values to corresponding MQ constant names if possible and